rafi-zadanly/foreign-currency-exchange/README.md

 ## Getting Started

-You must has installed NPM on your device for set-up this project
+You must has installed NPM on your device to set-up this project

-### Prerequisites

 First, download this project and run command below in terminal.
 * npm